MarquezProject/marquez/docs/index.md

 ## Design

-Marquez consists of the following system components:
+Marquez is a modular system and has been designed as a highly scalable, highly extensible platform-agnostic solution for metadata management.
+It consists of the following system components:

-* **Metadata Repository**: stores all job and dataset metadata, including a complete history of job runs and job-level statistics (i.e. total runs, average execution time, success/failures, etc).
+* **Metadata Repository**: Stores all job and dataset metadata, including a complete history of job runs and job-level statistics (i.e. total runs, average runtimes, success/failures, etc).
 * **Metadata API**: RESTful API enabling a diverse set of clients to begin collecting metadata around dataset production and consumption.
-* **Metadata UI**: used for dataset discovery, connecting multiple datasets and exploring their dependency graph.
+* **Metadata UI**: Used for dataset discovery, connecting multiple datasets and exploring their dependency graph.

 <br/>